Key Facts & Summary

-When the plague began to spread worryingly, the healthy people who could afford it, started to rapidly abandon the city.
-In June, the roads were filled with sick individuals, and the Mayor responded by closing the gates, forbidding people without a certificate that testified good health to leave London.
-These certificates became even more sought after than gold and many fake ones started to circulate.
+When the plague began to spread, healthy people who could afford to began rapidly abandoning the city.
+In June, the roads were filled with sick individuals and the Mayor responded by closing the gates, forbidding people without a certificate that testified good health from leaving London.
+These certificates became highly sought after and many fake ones started to circulate.

-The poor were the people who were most affected by the plague, and the London authorities decided to take drastic measures to prevent the disease from spreading further in the city.
-All families whose members were affected by the disease were quarantined in their homes with a ban on going out both during the day and night.
+The poor were the most affected by the plague and London authorities decided to take drastic measures to prevent the disease from spreading further.
+All families whose members were affected by the disease were quarantined in their homes with a ban on going out.
 The house was chained from the outside and a red cross was painted on the door in order to warn others.
-The only people who were allowed in those homes were nurses and doctors.
+The only people who were allowed in were nurses and doctors.

 In reality, the ‘nurses’ had no medical training and were local women who were paid to visit the infected houses.
 Thus, they went to see how the victims felt and brought food to those who could afford it.
 Some people condemned this practice since a few of these nurses took advantage of their status in order to steal goods from the houses they visited.

 Other people were paid to bury the bodies that the London authorities found.
-The unfortunate individuals swept away by the plague were taken on a cart and thrown into a mass grave.
+The unfortunate victims were loaded on a cart and thrown into mass graves.
 Other people were in charge of removing dogs and cats (which were considered responsible for the disease).

 Possible causes of the Plague

-It is thought that the plague was carried in England by the Dutch ships trading cotton from Amsterdam.
+It is thought that the plague was carried to England by the Dutch ships trading cotton from Amsterdam.
 Since 1654, various areas of the Netherlands had been affected by a similar disease.

 The areas outside London were the first to be affected by the spread of the plague.
 During the winter of 1664-1665, many contracted the disease and died.
 However, the winter was cold enough and the plague was contained with ease.

-With the arrival of spring and summer, which that year had been particularly warm, the plague began to spread very rapidly on a large scale.
-The hot weather conditions contributed to the spread of the disease.
+With the arrival of spring and summer, which had been particularly warm that year, the plague began to spread rapidly and on a large scale.

 The Great Plague

 In July 1665, when the plague was already spreading in London.
-King Charles II decided to move with the royal family to Oxford (an area which had remained untouched by the infection).
-On the contrary, the Mayor of London and the council remained in the city.
+King Charles II and the royal family decided to move to Oxford (an area which had remained untouched by the infection).
+By contrast, the Mayor of London and the council remained in the city.
 Many commercial enterprises came to an end due to the low amount of merchandise and the disappearance of merchants.
-Only a small number of clergy, doctors, and pharmacists decided to stay in London with the intention of helping others overcome the plague.
-These personalities include the Archbishop of Canterbury and the Bishop of London.
+Only a small number of clergy, doctors, and pharmacists stayed in London with the intention of helping overcome the plague.
+These individuals included the Archbishop of Canterbury and the Bishop of London.